brodyu/ml-streamflow-forecasting/README.md

 ### Data

 To model the discharge of Manoa stream, weather data was aggregated using the weather-api script in this repository.
 Additional streamflow data from Waihi and Waiakeakua stream were joined.
 Both Waihi and Waiakeakua streams flow into Manoa stream at the top of Manoa town.
-The data is cleansed for outliers and missing values before being normalized.
+The data is cleansed for outliers and missing values before being normalized and transformed for time series forecasting.

+## Models
+Three models were trained, tested, and tuned for optimal results.
+The deep learning models we used were:
+- Long Short-term Memory (LSTM)
+- Bidirectional LSTM
+- Gated Recurrent Unit (GRU)